-Reading is a great way to step back from the Internet and get lost in a good story.
+Reading, moreover, is a great way to step back from the Internet and get lost in a good story.
 It’s an escape.
-And when the weather is nice and you have down time, what could be better?
+But you already know this.
+When you have down time, what could be better?

-Fortunately, all of the below books provide both inspiration and escape– something that we all seem to need more of these days.
+For those seeking a good, immersive read, all of the below books provide both inspiration and escape– something that we all seem to need more of these days.
 Herewith, we present nine inspiring books that will restore your faith in humanity.
 Now grab one and dive in.
-Happy reading!

 Happiness is a Chemical in the Brain by Lucia Perillo

-Somehow, the stories in this inspiring book weave a dazzling tapestry of comedy, tragedy, and heartbreak.
-Happiness is a Chemical in the Brain is a brilliantly touching book for short story lovers who want to feel something larger than themselves.
+Somehow, the stories in this inspiring work weave a dazzling tapestry of comedy, tragedy, and heartbreak.
+Ultimately, Happiness is a Chemical in the Brain is a brilliantly touching book for short story lovers who want to feel something larger than themselves.

 The Light We Lost by Jill Santopolo